rcap107/rcap107.github.io/content/posts/embdi/intro-embdi.md

 ## What is EmbDI?
-EmbDI stands for Embeddings for Data Integration, and is a system that generates embeddings for tabular data (specifically, pre-processed CSV tables) and then uses said embeddings for performing Entity Resolution and Schema Matching.
-It was developed during my PhD as a solution to the problem of automating those data curation procedures and does so remarkably well, beating previous state of the art systems by pretty large margins.
+EmbDI stands for Embeddings for Data Integration, and is a system that generates embeddings for tabular data (specifically, CSV tables) and then uses said embeddings for performing Entity Resolution and Schema Matching.
+It was developed during my PhD as a solution to the problem of automating those data curation procedures and does so remarkably well, beating previous state of the art systems by a pretty large margin.

 While the ideas behind the implementation of the code were developed together my supervisor (Prof. Paolo Papotti), and another